timjhou/enviroplusweb/README.md

 ### My Raspberry Pi is running other services at localhost

-You can change the port to avoind any conflict with other applications.
+You can change the port to avoid any conflict with other applications.
 In that case edit the file `enviroplusweb.py` and find at the end this line:

 ```python
 app.run(debug = False, host = '0.0.0.0', port = 80, use_reloader = False)